nextbreakpoint/flink-k8s-toolbox/README.md

 PLEASE NOTE THAT THE OPERATOR IS STILL IN BETA VERSION AND IT DOESN'T HAVE A STABLE API YET, THEREFORE EACH RELEASE MIGHT INTRODUCE BREAKING CHANGES.

-Before upgrading to a new release you must cancel all jobs creating a savepoint in a durable storage location (for instance AWS S3).
+Before upgrading to a new release you must cancel all jobs creating a savepoint into a durable storage location (for instance AWS S3).

-Create a copy of your clusters resources:
+Create a copy of your FlinkCluster resources:

-    kubectl get fc -o yaml -n flink > clusters-backup.yaml
+    kubectl -n flink get fc -o yaml > clusters-backup.yaml

 Upgrade the CRD using Helm: